cbronzo/cbronzo.github.io/_posts/2018-07-18-building_my_first_cli_application_from_scratch.markdown

 ```

 Finally, I worked on my CLI class which heavily relied on the code in the other two files.
+For the most part, it  recieves data from the other classes and then uses lots of conditionals for potential inputs from the user.
+The meat of this code is actually strings of plain english that the user will see.

 Here's what it looks like:

 ```
 class CLI